1-finance-logo

 • The PE ratio for an index in a given month is considered along with its previous monthly PE values since January 2001.

-• If the current value falls within its 90th percentile over the last 25 years indicates that it is highly overvalued, and similarly, a PE value falling in the lowest 10th percentile over the last 25 years indicates that it is highly undervalued.
+• If the PE Ratio of the index for the current month is higher than the 90th percentile of its 25-year PE values, it indicates that the index is highly overvalued.
+Similarly, a PE value falling in the lowest 10th percentile indicates that the index is highly undervalued.
 The score is calculated adequately.

 CAPE Ratio